gvwilson/thirdbit/_posts/2019/2019-03-30-online-teaching-setup.md

 5.  *Google Slides for slides.*
-    Google Slides lets me do everything I do in PowerPoint or Keynote (which isn't to say it does everything they do---like most people, I only use a small fraction of what desktop productivity software provides.)
+    Google Slides lets me do everything I do in PowerPoint or Keynote (which isn't to say it does everything they do—like most people, I only use a small fraction of what desktop productivity software provides.)
     More importantly,
     Google Slides seems to be the best option for collaborating on graphics-rich slides: